PURCHASING

 3. A PIN number of up to 14 digits is entered.

-time you have completed step 3 you will have dialed 36 digits!
-If you
+you have completed step 3 you will have dialed 36 digits!
+If you make a mistake

-about your long distance provider's advanced capabilities.
-Some providers
+your long distance provider's advanced capabilities.
+Some providers will maintain

 GEOGRAPHIC